suncoast-devs/handbook/lessons/css-intro/css-declarations.md

 by an opening curly brace, `{` and a closing one `}`.

-Each declaration contained inside a declaration block has to be separated by a semi-colon (`;`), otherwise the code won't work (or will at least give unexpected results.)
-The last declaration of a block doesn't need to be terminated by a semi-colon, though it is often considered good style to do so as it prevents forgetting to add it when extending the block with another declaration.
+Each declaration contained inside a declaration block has to be separated by a semi-colon (`;`) otherwise, the code won't work (or will at least give unexpected results.)
+The last declaration of a block doesn't need to be terminated by a semi-colon, though it is often considered a good style to do so as it prevents forgetting to add it when extending the block with another declaration.

 ![](https://mdn.mozillademos.org/files/3667/css%20syntax%20-%20declarations%20block.png)